ijgnd/anki21__editor_quick_note_and_deck_buttons/src/config.md

 *visible buttons allows this*.
 It does *not* mean that the deck area will be exactly nine times as wide as the model area.

+If you work with multiple profiles you can enable or disable this add-on for selected profiles with `"Disable for these profiles"` and `"Enable only for these profiles"`.
+If `"Enable only for these profiles"` is an empty list this add-on will be enabled for all profiles except for those set under `"Disable for these profiles"`.
+If you set a name in `"Enable only for these profiles"` this add-on will only be active in this profile.
+This setting will override an entry in `"Disable for these profiles"`.

 #### Details

 - `model_button_rows` and `deck_button_rows` each contain a list of lists.
 Each nested list represents one row.